 During the period of appeal, the School will continue to take responsibility for the education of the excluded pupil and may permit her to return to school.
-A decision on return to school is at the discretion of the Headmistress and will take into account the possible impact on the school community.
+A decision on return to school is at the discretion of the Headmistress and will consider the possible impact on the school community.